-APPLICATION PROCESS STEP 1 - 2022 COC PROGRAM COMPETITION E-SNAPS APPLICATION
+APPLICATION PROCESS STEP 1 - 2023 COC PROGRAM COMPETITION E-SNAPS APPLICATION

-HUD will announce when the eSnaps site is available to submit NEW project applications.
+HUD will announce when the eSnaps site is available to submit NEW PROJECT applications.
 HHA will remind agencies when HUD has opened the eSnaps site.
-NEW APPLICANTS shall begin to gather required documents and compose or revise the project narrative using 2021 guidance while awaiting eSnaps availability.
+NEW APPLICANTS shall begin to gather required documents and compose or revise the project narrative using 2022 guidance.

-There are eight parts to the new project application in eSnaps.
+There are eight (8) parts to the NEW project application in eSnaps.

-- Parts 1 and 2 of the project applications are the same regardless of the project type; - Parts 3 through 6 are dependent on the project type selected and are separated for each of the five (5) eligible new project types: - Permanent Housing-Permanent Supportive Housing (PH-PSH); - Permanent Housing-Rapid Rehousing (PH-RRH); - Joint Transitional Housing and Permanent Housing-Rapid Rehousing (Joint TH and PH-RRH); - Transitional Housing (TH); - Homeless Management Information Systems (CMIS). - Parts 7 and 8 are the same regardless of the project type.
+- Parts 1 and 2 of the project applications are the same regardless of the project type; - Parts 3 through 6 are dependent on the project type selected and are separated for each of the five (5) eligible project types: - Permanent Housing-Permanent Supportive Housing (PH-PSH); - Permanent Housing-Rapid Rehousing (PH-RRH); - Parts 7 and 8 are the same regardless of the project type.

-The table below indicates the screens in eSnaps that will be available for each program, based on the responses provided in the new project application.
-The 2022 CoC Program New Projects Detailed Instructions and Navigational Guide will give further details on completing the application.
-The 2022 Instructions and Guide have not yet been published.
+The table below indicates the screens in eSnaps that will be available for each program, based on the responses provided in the NEW project application.
+The 2023 CoC Program NEW Projects Detailed Instructions and Navigational Guide will give further details on completing the application.
+The 2023 Instructions and Guide have not yet been published.
 Submit the application to the COLLABORATIVE APPLICANT and print a PDF of the application to electronically submit along with other components of the local project application.